#3 Upper and Lower Body Integration: How the Core Connects the “Mirror Image” Relationship for Efficient Full-Body Movement

 To efficiently train these muscles, core training is essential.
 Unlike traditional muscle isolation exercises, core training that integrates full-body muscle coordination strengthens the core and significantly improves movement efficiency.

 However, exercises like the plank can overly engage surface muscles, making it difficult to target the deeper core muscles.
 For this reason, the plank may not be the best recommendation.
 Instead, core exercises that focus on the deeper muscles, particularly the transverse abdominis and multifidus, are necessary.
+If you’ve tried generic core programmes at other clinics or gyms without lasting improvement, a more targeted approach addressing deep muscle activation may be the missing piece.

 Incorporating diaphragmatic breathing into your core training is especially effective.
 Diaphragmatic breathing activates the deep muscles more effectively, improving core stability.
 For more detailed information on core training with diaphragmatic breathing, please refer to our other article where this topic is explored in depth.